Disciplining a Strong-Willed Child With Love and Confidence

 - Surprisingly and fortunately, this is why chores and responsibility are healthy for disciplining a strong-willed child.
 A toy, chore, pet (within reason,) or assignment, that he can be (almost) solely in charge of will give him the sense of authority he yearns for.
 Find some things for him to be in charge of.
 Click here for a chore system that eliminates reminding, arguing, and nagging.

-There are a few issues that inevitably arise while parenting a headstrong child.
+There are a few issues that inevitably arise while disciplining the strong willed child.
 Sometimes, despite your best efforts, these hazards make it feel as though you’re doing something majorly wrong.
 You’re not.
 These are just more areas to train and not a cause for concern.
 Let’s bring them out into the open, so they’re not so scary!

 #1.
 Be on the lookout for grey areas.